 Image by Michael Karshis

-- what does it mean to think outside the box?
-(20)
+What is your strategy to think outside the box?